 It’s great, and I like the fact that Asus has essentially said, “We know you can’t use gaming laptops like normal laptops, so let’s stop pretending you will and just go completely crazy.”
 More of this please.

-Meanwhile, Acer – which has never liked letting Asus get all the attention – unveiled the bonkers Predator Triton 900, which packs hugely powerful components, while also placing its large 4K display on a “Ezel Aero Hinge”, which allows the screen to be angled and flipped and all kinds of stuff.
+Meanwhile, Acer – which has never liked Asus laptops getting all the attention – unveiled the bonkers Predator Triton 900, which packs hugely powerful components, while also placing its large 4K display on a “Ezel Aero Hinge”, which allows the screen to be angled and flipped and all kinds of stuff.

 Does it look crazy?
 Yep.
 Will you use it?
 Probably not.
 But it’s trying something new, and that’s worth applauding, especially when it comes to the rather conservative world of gaming laptops.